-Dental caries, a prevalent global oral health concern is the deterioration of tooth structure and functionality.^[1] Addressing this challenge requires the constant evolution and refinement of restorative materials and techniques.
-One such promising avenue in this pursuit is Atraumatic Restorative Treatment (ART).^[2]
+Dental caries, a prevalent global oral

+health concern is the deterioration of

+tooth structure and functionality.[1]

+Addressing this challenge requires the

+constant evolution and refinement of

+restorative materials and techniques.
+One

+such promising avenue in this pursuit is

+Atraumatic Restorative Treatment (ART).
+[2]

-Unlike conventional methods, ART selectively removes infected dentin and unsupported enamel, aiming to preserve healthy structure.^[3] The choice of restorative materials plays a pivotal role in ensuring the success of ART.^[4] Furthermore, ART is considered a viable option in resource-limited settings where access to sophisticated dental equipment restricted. may be Given these advantages, the adoption of ART has gained momentum Globally, making it continually refine essential to and optimize the materials employed in the process.^[5]
+Unlike conventional methods, ART selectively removes infected dentin and unsupported enamel, aiming to preserve healthy structure.[3]
+The choice restorative materials plays a pivotal role ensuring the success of ART.[4]
+Furthermore, ART is considered a viable option in resource-limited settings where access to sophisticated dental equipment restricted.
+Given may be these advantages, the adoption of ART has gained momentum Globally, making it essential continually refine optimize the materials employed in the process.[5]